Scattering theory for the defocusing 3d NLS in the exterior of a strictly convex obstacle: Reduction to Almost Periodic Solutions

 \begin{proposition}[Palais--Smale condition modulo symmetries] Let $u_n : I_n \times \Omega \to \mathbb{C}$ be a sequence of solutions to (\ref{NLS}) such that

 and suppose $t_n \in I_n$ are such that

-Then the sequence $u_n(t_n)$ has a subsequence that converges strongly in $\dot{H}_D^{s_c}(\Omega)$. \end{proposition} We now sketch the proof of this proposition, following the argument as it appears in \cite{KillipVisan2010AJM}.
-As in that setting, the main ingredients will be a linear profile decomposition (Theorem \ref{linear-profile} in our case) and a stability result (Theorem \ref{TStability} in our case).
+Then the sequence $u_n(t_n)$ has a subsequence that converges strongly in $\dot{H}_D^{s_c}(\Omega)$. \end{proposition} We now outline the proof of this proposition, following the argument presented in \cite{KillipVisan2010AJM}.
+As in that framework, the key components are the linear profile decomposition (Theorem \ref{linear-profile} in our setting) and the stability result (Theorem \ref{TStability}).